aqaPayam/NakhBot/docs/domain/04-relationships.md

 ### Profile and Language

-* Profile can have many Languages through ProfileLanguage.
+* Profile can have many spoken Languages through ProfileLanguage.
 * Language can belong to many Profiles through ProfileLanguage.
 * ProfileLanguage connects profile_id and language_id.

 Rules:

-* Spoken languages belong to the dating profile, not directly to the user.
+* Spoken languages belong to the dating profile, not directly to the user account.
 * Spoken languages must not be stored as free text.
+* Spoken languages are not the same as UI language.
+* UI language is stored separately in `UserSettings.language_code`.

 ### Profile and PersonalityTag